utakotoba/utakotoba/README.md

 ### about me

-hello, this is Kohane here, student from China Mainland. <ins>i write some code and do some user interface/experience design</ins>.
+hello, this is Kohane here, student from China Mainland. <ins>i write some code, develop some embedded devices and do some user interface/experience design</ins>.

 ### contacts